hxcde/docker-aio/README.md

 - If there is an error because curl is missing, install it with 'apk add curl'

 ## Debian
-sh -c "$(curl -L https://raw.githubusercontent.com/hxcde/docker-auto-installer/main/debian.sh)"
+bash -c "$(curl -L https://raw.githubusercontent.com/hxcde/docker-auto-installer/main/debian.sh)"